Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 Okay... those normalization factors are pretty gross.
 Let's ignore them by focusing on *proportions* instead of exact amplitudes.
-The proportional squared magnitudes of OFF:ON are:
+The proportional squared magnitudes for OFF:ON are:

 $$\begin{align}
 Q\_t &= |x|^2:|y|^2